This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 The Young Child Or Grandchild Scheme and the Aged Person Scheme support care recipients regardless of whether they have a disability.

-For the former, the Ministry of Manpower will grant the concession automatically if the eligibility criteria are met.
-For the latter, the concession is granted automatically if the employer has submitted all the relevant information in the FDW employment application.
+For the Young Child Or Grandchild Scheme, the Ministry of Manpower will grant the concession automatically if the eligibility criteria are met.
+For the Aged Person Scheme, the concession is granted automatically if the employer has submitted all the relevant information in the MDW employment application.

 The Persons with Disabilities Scheme, as its name suggests, is dedicated to persons with disabilities.
-Subject to the general criteria, a person with disabilities can apply for this scheme if he employs an FDW.
-A person can also apply if he is employing an FDW to look after a relative with disabilities.
+Subject to the general criteria, a person with disabilities can apply for this scheme if he employs an MDW.
+A person can also apply if he is employing an MDW to look after a relative with disabilities.

 There is no age criterion.
 But the care recipient has to be assessed for functional needs, so the Young Child or Grandchild and Aged Person Schemes may be more relevant options if the care recipient meets the respective age criteria.